Home Compare IP.MI vs SPX.L

 Interpump Group S.p.A. vs Spirax Group: Which Stock Looks Stronger in 2026?

-Spirax holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Interpump S.p.A still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Interpump S.p.A carrying a narrow edge on growth.
+Spirax still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON